bpatra/personal-blog/_posts/2013-07-30-f-ception-wtf.md

 comments: []
 ---

-{% include image-align-right.html imageurl='/assets/images/legacy-wp-content/2013/07/220px-inception_ver3.jpg' title="F#-ception!" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/07/220px-inception_ver3.jpg' title="F#-ception!" position_class="image-right" %}

 Hi, its middle of summer so let us relax with a "coding for fun" post.
 The subject presented here came from a kind of "wtf contest" that we had with a colleague of mine on our free time.
 The objective was to write&nbsp;a unit test to tackle an existing code base using the weirdest approach.
 My contestant Gabriel is a brilliant developer, so in order to compete with him I had to bring something really absurd rather than technically sophisticated.
 So I came with the idea of executing F# code inlined in a powershell script invoked from F# code.
 Obviously, this is absolutely useless.
 However, it fitted well for the thematic of the &nbsp;contest.
 In this post we&nbsp;will skip the "existing code base" part&nbsp;and focus on how to achieve this with a very simple example .